 Adding a product to cart will not increment your product sale.
-The truth is, when shoppers reach the checkout page, they first look how long the page is.
-Ask yourself if your page requests irrelevant customer information?
-Is it a several page questionnaire or a simple single page?
+The truth is, when shoppers reach the checkout page, they first look at how long the page is.
+Ask yourself if your page requests irrelevant customer information.
+Is it a several-page questionnaire or a simple single page?
 Does your website have one page or multiple pages checkout process?
 Your strategy should take various factors into account.

 The below information will help in understanding the Pros and Cons of One Page vs Multiple Pages checkout.